Wild Card Games NFL: What is a Wild Card in the NFL?

 Some of the teams that have emerged from the NFL wild card games during the opening week of the playoffs have become some of the most memorable teams in the history of the NFL.
 The Buffalo Bills defeated the Houston Oilers in a wild card game in 1992 that became one of the greatest games in NFL history.
 The Bills trailed 35 to 3 at halftime, but stormed back in the second half to stage the most significant come-from-behind-win in NFL history when it won 41 to 38 in overtime.

-The 2007 New York Giants, another wild card team, made it to the Super Bowl and ruined Tom Brady and the New England Patriots' shot at an undefeated season by defeating them to win the championship.
+The 2007 New York Giants, another wild card team, made it to the Super Bowl and ruined Tom Brady and the New England Patriots' shot at an undefeated season with a stunning 17-14 win.

 Most recently, almost all of America rallied behind Joe Burrow and the 2021 Cincinnati Bengals, who took a 10-7 regular-season record all the way to the Super Bowl, nearly defeating Matthew Stafford and the LA Rams.